 CE

 The Temptation or Fall was a popular subject for the decoration of seventeenth-century slipware and delftware dishes This one is unusual in having a dark brown slip ground.
 The angel, wyvern, and rabbit symbolize good, evil, and lust or fecundity respectively.
-A dish with this subject on the more common cream ground, dated 1674, is at Temple Newsam House, Leeds.
+A dish decorated with this subject on the more common cream ground, dated 1674, is at Temple Newsam House, Leeds.

 Front